ydashko/my-todo-app/README.md

 # Todo App

-A simple Todo app built with Next.js, Tailwind CSS, and JSONPlaceholder API.
+A Todo app built with Next.js, Tailwind CSS, and JSONPlaceholder API.

 ## Features
 - View a list of todos